 3. There are no governmental, legal or arbitration proceedings, (including any such proceedings which are pending or threatened, of which the Issuer is aware), which may have, or have had during the 12 months prior to the date of this Information Memorandum, a significant effect on the financial position or profitability of the Issuer.

 Significant/Material Change

-- 4. Since 31 December 2018 there has been no material adverse change in the prospects of the Issuer. - 5.
-Since 30 September 2019 there has been no significant change in the financial performance or in the financial position of the Group.
+4. Save as disclosed in pages 9 to 13, since 30 September 2020 there has been no significant change in the financial performance or in the financial position of the Group.

 Auditors